dd010101/vyos-jenkins/extras/packages.md

 Some packages (`wide-dhcpv6`) are broken right now, that's why fork `https://github.com/dd010101/vyos-build.git` is required.
 Until they are fixed.

-Some packages aren't in the VyOS repositories at all (`python3-inotify`), that's why `https://github.com/dd010101/vyos-missing.git` is required.
+Some packages aren't in the official repositories at all (`python3-inotify`), that's why `https://github.com/dd010101/vyos-missing.git` is required.

 | Package                 | GIT repository                                      | Branch   | Location of Jenkinsfile              |